FardinMahadi/portfolio/doc/AI_TRAINING_GUIDE.md

 # AI Training Guide - Quick Reference

-This document provides quick reference patterns for AI assistants to follow when working on this project.
+This document provides quick reference patterns for AI assistants to follow when working on this Next.js 15 portfolio project.

 ## Component Template